ZKNoxHQ/ETHDILITHIUM/doc/eip-mldsa.md

 ---
 eip: ????
 title: Precompile for ML-DSA signature verification
-description: Proposal to add precompiled contracts that perform signature verifications using the NIST-standard ML-DSA (Module Lattice Digital Signature Algorithm) family of lattice-based signatures, in two instantiations: NIST-style SHAKE256-based XOF and an EVM-friendly Keccak-PRNG-based XOF.
-The public key format is modified to store one polynomial already in the NTT/evaluation domain to save NTT for verifiers.
+description: Proposal to add precompiled contracts that perform signature verifications using the NIST-standard FIPS-204 ML-DSA (Module Lattice Digital Signature Algorithm) family of lattice-based signatures, in two instantiations: NIST-style SHAKE256-based XOF and an EVM-friendly Keccak-PRNG-based XOF, with a modified public key format to store one polynomial already in the NTT domain to save one NTT for verifiers.
-author: Renaud Dubois, Simon Masson (adapted for ML-DSA)
+author: Renaud Dubois, Simon Masson
 discussions-to: ...
 status: Draft
 type: Standards Track
 category: Core
-created: ????-??-??
+created: 2025-10-15
 ---

 # ML-DSA EIP